Bedrock-OSS/bedrock-wiki/docs/scripting/custom-command.md

     - modmaker101
     - SimpleDevMCBE
     - QuazChick
+    - jeanmajid
 ---

 ::: warning
 The Script API is currently in active development, and breaking changes are frequent.
-This page assumes the format of Minecraft 1.21.70
+This page assumes the format of Minecraft 1.21.80
 :::

 Who doesn't want cool custom commands?
 With the Script API, you can create your own.
 In this article, we will be creating them using the Script API.